notepad-plus-plus/npp-usermanual/content/docs/searching.md

 The **Directory** is the containing folder for where to search.
 It has three options that affect its behavior:

-* **☐ Follow current doc** ⇒ if enabled, it will default to searching the folder that contains the current active document (this sets the `fifFolderFollowsDoc` in `config.xml`).
+* **☐ Follow current doc** ⇒ if checked, it will default to searching the folder that contains the current active document (this sets the `fifFolderFollowsDoc` in `config.xml`).
-* **☐ In all sub-folders** ⇒ if enabled, it will recursively search sub-folders of the given folder.
+* **☐ In all sub-folders** ⇒ if checked, it will recursively search sub-folders of the given folder.
-* **☐ In hidden folders** ⇒ if enabled, it will search hidden sub-folders as well as normally-visible sub-folders.
+* **☐ In hidden folders** ⇒ if checked, it will search hidden sub-folders as well as normally-visible sub-folders.

 ### Find in Projects tab

 Find in Projects allows both finding and replacing.
 The files used for this operations are specified by the following check marks:

-* **☐ Project Panel 1** ⇒ if enabled, all files listed in Project Panel 1 will be included into the search/replace operation
+* **☐ Project Panel 1** ⇒ if checked, all files listed in Project Panel 1 will be included into the search/replace operation
-* **☐ Project Panel 2** ⇒ if enabled, all files listed in Project Panel 2 will be included into the search/replace operation
+* **☐ Project Panel 2** ⇒ if checked, all files listed in Project Panel 2 will be included into the search/replace operation
-* **☐ Project Panel 3** ⇒ if enabled, all files listed in Project Panel 3 will be included into the search/replace operation.
+* **☐ Project Panel 3** ⇒ if checked, all files listed in Project Panel 3 will be included into the search/replace operation.

 Only Project Panels which are currently open can be searched.
 The checkmarks of Project Panels which are not currently open are grayed out.